Joash09/blog/content/posts/LieTheory.md

 math = "True"
 +++

 Lie theory marries manifolds to group theory.
 Groups are mathematical structures used to describe symmetries.
-But note, symmetries extend beyond discrete rotations and reflections of shapes.
-Instead symmetries describe phenomena which does not change the outcome of an experimental observation.
-For example whether an experiment done today should have the same result of the same experiment done tomorrow.
+Note, symmetries extend beyond our initial intuition of discrete rotations and reflections of shapes.
+Instead symmetries describe phenomena which do not change the outcome of an experimental observation.
+For example an experiment done today should have the same result if done tomorrow.
 By treating groups as manifolds we can model _continuous_ symmetries and use our tools of differential geometry to describe these groups.

 <!--more-->